group picture of the participants

 • Cohort 3: Garment, Textile and Fashion

-To achieve the programme’s goal, the Ghana-Germany SME Training and Exchange Programme employs a three-pronged approach: For the first phase, a two-week intensive training workshop is organized in Ghana on various topics such as international business, marketing, financial planning, and leadership, tailored to the needs of each cohort.
-The second phase includes a two-week business trip to Germany for company visits, exchange of best practices and B2B meetings with German businesses.
-The third phase includes a joint workshop with all three cohorts, an exhibition event and follow-up coaching.
+To achieve its goal, the Ghana-Germany SME Training and Exchange Programme employed a three-pronged approach.
+For the first phase, a two-week intensive training workshop was organised in Ghana on various topics such as international business, marketing, financial planning, and leadership, tailored to the needs of each cohort.
+The second phase included a two-week business trip to Germany for company visits, exchange of best practices, and B2B meetings with German businesses.
+The third phase consisted of a joint workshop with all three cohorts, an exhibition event, and follow-up coaching.

 © GIZ